 Budget way more than you thought.
 The rule is simple: take fewer clothes and budget more.
 Museums are expensive in The Netherlands, so is the accommodation, food, and transport.

 If you’re feeling lonely or not okay, that’s okay.
-It is okay to not feel okay.
+It is okay not to feel okay.
 As a solo traveller, it happens.
 Sometimes you won’t like the city or the people.
-In that case, go to another city or area.
+In that case, go to another town or area.
 If you’re feeling lonely you should do something, so get up.
 Have fun.
 Ease your mind by taking a walk into nature and listen to the birds singing.

 47. Hide your important stuff